-- USAC holds regular service provider training and support sessions. - These sessions are hosted live on GoToWebinar, and USAC answers questions and collects user feedback.
+- USAC holds regular support sessions. - These sessions are hosted live on GoToWebinar, and USAC answers questions and collects user feedback. - USAC has created targeted training for service providers, consumer advocates, and Tribal consumer advocates to ensure all partners have the tools they need to support consumers.